GNOME/gtk/docs/reference/gtk/running.md

 `dmabuf`
 : Disable dmabuf support

+`d3d11`
+: Don't allow the use of Direct3D 11 (on Windows)

+`d3d12`
+: Don't allow the use of Direct3D 12 (on Windows)

+`dcomp`
+: Don't allow the use of Direct Composition (on Windows)

 `offload`
 : Disable graphics offload to subsurfaces

 `threads`
-: Disables the use of threads where possible
+: Disable threads where possible

 `icon-nodes`
-: Disables the svg-to-node conversion for symbolic icons
+: Disable the svg-to-node conversion for symbolic icons

 ### `GDK_GL_DISABLE`